The main Māori health provider in Te Tai o Poutini is Poutini Waiora.

 The Complex Clinical Care Network has a Māori Clinical Needs Assessor who can help choose the right care for you or an older family member.

-Whare Whakaruru provides short term Marae-style accommodation to support whānau of patients at Grey Base Hospital.
+Whare Whakaruru provides short term Marae-style accommodation to support whānau of patients at Te Nīkau, Grey Hospital & Health Centre.

 Marae-style accommodation means in some instances people will be asked if they are prepared to share with others.

 The whānau facility is run on Tikanga Māori practices that must be upheld.
 The Māori Health team are available at all times to support whānau should the need arise.

 Find out more about Whānau House